Santhanabalan/InstantQuiz/README.md

 # InstantQuiz

-InstantQuiz is a modern, client-side quiz application that allows you to upload CSV files containing questions and generate interactive practice exams instantly.
+InstantQuiz is a modern, client-side quiz application that allows you to upload JSON files containing questions and generate interactive practice exams instantly.
 Built with React, Vite, and Tailwind CSS.

 ## 🚀 Live Demo